Board of Directors

 Will Roger Peterson

-Will Roger Peterson – BFA, MFA, Fine Art; AAS, MS, Applied Science, Associate Professor, Assistant Director, Rochester Institute of Technology, School of Photographic Arts and Sciences, Former Northwestern Nevada RAC (Resourse Advisory Council) Member, Chairman 3 years, Currently RAC NCA Subgroup Member, Burning Man Cultural Founder, Chairman of the Board, Burning Man Project.
+Will Roger Peterson – BFA, MFA, Fine Art; AAS, MS, Applied Science, Associate Professor, Assistant Director, Rochester Institute of Technology, School of Photographic Arts and Sciences, Former Northwestern Nevada RAC (Resource Advisory Council) Member, Chairman 3 years, Currently RAC NCA Subgroup Member, Burning Man Cultural Founder, Chairman of the Board, Burning Man Project.
 Will states “Public Lands are best managed by Friend Groups that have a vested interest in the specific areas that they serve.
-I support FBR/HR because it is the primary steward of the land that I loves and care about the most.
+I support FBR/HR because it is the primary steward of the land that I love and care about the most.
 Supporting FBR/HR gives me an opportunity to spend time in this remarkable place and interact with other likeminded individuals.”

-Mike first discovered the Black Rock Desert nearly 15 years ago while assisting Burning Man with permitting issues in the Gerlach area and was taken by the wide open beauty of the playa framed by the Calicos and Granite Range.
+Mike first discovered the Black Rock Desert nearly 15 years ago while assisting Burning Man with permitting issues in the Gerlach area and was taken by the wide-open beauty of the playa framed by the Calicos and the Granite Range.
 Mike began exploring the area and discovered that there was much more to the Black Rock Desert than meets the eye including pristine hot springs, historical sites, and remote recreational opportunities that cannot be found anywhere else.
-Mike enjoys spending time in the region year round with his wife and four boys including rock-hounding, camping at Soldier Meadows and Stevens Camp and various FBRHR events such as Black Rock Rendevous, Persieids Meteor Shower, National Public Lands Day and more.
+Mike enjoys spending time in the region year round with his wife and four boys including rock-hounding, camping at Soldier Meadows and Stevens Camp and various FBRHR events such as Black Rock Rendevous, Perseids Meteor Shower, National Public Lands Day and more.
 Mike and his wife Samantha have been attending Burning Man every year since 2006.

 Megan Berner is a Reno-born visual artist.
 She taught photography and video classes at the University of Nevada Reno and Truckee Meadows Community College for 9 years before transitioning to a job as the Public Art Program Coordinator for the City of Reno.
 Coming from a multi-disciplinary and non-traditional art background, Megan is interested in using artwork in innovative ways to activate public space and create opportunities for citizens and artists to engage with the community, and connect people to their environment.